-He is currently supervising a group of 6 PhD students and 1 postdoc on various research topics related to pattern analysis.
 His main research interests include statistical pattern analysis algorithms, the use of optimization theory to design such algorithms, and their practical application to bioinformatics, music information retrieval, and web and text mining.
 He has widely published in these areas, and has developed software tools that are currently used in genomic laboratories.

 He has been invited to lecture about pattern analysis in international conferences, and was a co-organizer of various workshops and summer schools on machine learning and pattern analysis (Current Challenges in Kernel Methods 2006, and The Analysis of Patterns in 2007 and in 2009).
 He is a reviewer for various top journals and conferences (e.g. JMLR, MLJ, Annals of Statistics, DAMI, KAIS, IEEE TCAS-II, IEEE TSP, Neural Computation, Neurocomputing, IEEE TNN, PRL, Bioinformatics, Biometrics, KDD, NIPS, ECML/PKDD, ICML, COLT, ALT, PSB, ESANN, AISTATS, SIAM DM...).
-He is an associate editor of Neural Processing Letters and has been an area chair at ECML/PKDD 2009 and NIPS 2010.
+He is a former associate editor of Neural Processing Letters and has been an area chair at ECML/PKDD 2009 and NIPS 2010.